Options for Confidential DisclosureSexual Harassment, Assault, and Violence Prevention

 The State University of New York and College of Environmental Science and Forestry want you to get the information and support you need regardless of whether you would like to move forward with a report of sexual violence to College officials or to the police.
 You may want to talk with someone about something you observed or experienced, even if you are not sure that the behavior constitutes sexual violence.
 A conversation where questions can be answered is far superior to keeping something to yourself.
 Confidentiality varies and this page is aimed at helping you understand how confidentiality applies to different resources that may be available to you.

-You have the right to make a report to university police or campus security, local law enforcement, and/or state police or choose not to report; to report the incident to your institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution.
+You have the right to make a report to ESF University Police, local law enforcement, and/or state police or choose not to report; to report the incident to the College; to be protected by the College from retaliation for reporting an incident; and to receive assistance and resources from the College.

 - Privileged and Confidential Resources

 - Requesting confidentiality: How the College will weigh the request and respond